raphaelalmeidamartins/sonic-trumps/README.md

 - [ ] Adding English translation (the project is currently only available in Brazilian Portuguese)
 - [ ] I still need to implement how the Top Trump/Super Trunfo attribute influences the game.

+## :man_technologist: Developed Skills

+* Develop a React application
+* Create and reuse React components
+* React to user interactions by manipulating the components' states and props according to user events

 ## :memo: Methodologies

 * Mobile First